Burnley: Festivals

 Each year Burnley hosts the two-day Burnley International Rock and Blues Festival, which started as the Burnley National Blues Festival in 1988.
 The renamed festival moved from Easter to the early May Bank Holiday.
 The festival introduced a new logo, website and branding in a bid to attract new and younger audiences, and to encourage cross-town participation with a 'Little America' theme.
 It is one of the largest blues festivals in the country, drawing fans from all over Britain and beyond to venues spread across the town.
-In the 1970s the town was also an important venue for Northern soul and several local pubs still hold regular Northern soul nights.
+In the 1970s, the town was also an important venue for Northern soul and several local pubs still hold regular Northern soul nights.
 In recent years the town has also hosted the annual Burnley Balloon Festival in Towneley Park and a science festival at UCLan's local university campus.
 A funfair is usually held around the second weekend in July at Fulledge Recreation Ground, which is also the venue for the town's main Guy Fawkes Night celebration.

+In July 2023, the town celebrated its first ever Pride parade.
+Local charities, organisations, youth groups and trade unions were in attendance at the parade which was led by RuPaul’s Drag Race UK contestant, Elektra Fence.

 Nightlife

-Major bars and nightclubs in Burnley include Panama's, Genesis, Projekt, BB11, Koko's, the Mix, Pharaoh's, The Jungle, Mr Green's, Mojitos, Remedy, Smackwater Jack's Bar, Inside-Out and Sanctuary Rock Bar.
-There are also chain-owned bars, such as Wetherspoons and Walkabout.
-Lava & Ignite, which was a leading nightclub, closed in 2014.
+Major bars and nightclubs in Burnley included Lava & Ignite, which was a leading nightclub, which closed in 2014.
 Curzon Street in Burnley was also the site of the legendary Angels nightclub.

 Burnley has a small gay scene, centred on the Guys as Dolls showbar in St James Street.
-In 1971 the granting of a licence to the town's first gay club, The Esquire, caused considerable controversy, with Tory Deputy council leader, Alderman Frank Bailey, suggesting that the building be bought by the corporation to stop the plan.
+In 1971 the granting of a licence to the town's first gay club, The Esquire, caused considerable controversy, with Tory deputy council leader, Alderman Frank Bailey, suggesting that the building be bought by the corporation to stop the plan.
+A rainbow plaque was unveiled at Burnley Library on 30 July 2021 marking the 50th anniversary of a meeting organised by the Campaign for Homosexual Equality regarding the gay club.

-Bénédictine and hot water, known locally as "Bene 'n' Hot" is a popular drink in east Lancashire, after soldiers stationed in Normandy during the First World War brought back a taste for the drink.
+Bénédictine and hot water, known locally as "Bene 'n' Hot" is a popular drink in east Lancashire, after soldiers stationed in Normandy during the First World War brought back a taste for it.
 The Burnley Miners' Club is the world's largest consumer of the French liqueur, and has its own Bénédictine Lounge.